Self-assembly, spherical homes for off-the-grid towns, anywhere.

 To hope to address the emerging, gigantic problems of the 21st century we need bold, gigantic-yet-simple solutions.
-A likely reality is a population increase to ten billion people; and committing to new population centres - in ways that are supportable and highly efficient - will be crucial.
+Population will level at ten - eleven billion people (and committing to new, innovative, distributed population centres will be crucial).

 A sphere is structurally light yet exceptionally strong, and the Ekinoid home will hence very significantly reduce raw-material requirements (from around 120 tonnes down to around 20 tonnes - reference: SEI 2007 PDF), and will free up the land underneath; it will allow occupants to fulfil their own power needs using solar/wind power - or biogas gasification (if there is suitable biomass available) - and meet their requirements for potable water by using cheap and effective treatments to rainwater runoff, using, for instance, Berkey Water Filters, or maybe a variation on the LifeSaver.
 The Ekinoid home will also effectively treat grey water and use in-house sewage treatment and composting; it will also provide the means to cleanly and efficiently supply most of the occupants' food needs (via a hydroponic crop system around the glass/ETFE stairwell [ETFE is recyclable]).

 The Ekinoid Project focuses on the idea that a spherical structure can deliver a simple, practical, affordable housing solution, suitable for any environment.
 A structure whose parts can be both mass produced (locally, wherever practicable) and fabricated on-site - by unskilled hands (using detailed written and video instruction, as well as personal support from a previous Ekinoid-home-fabricator).
 Ekinoid homes will be designed to suit the local climate and terrain.